Macizo Guaiquinima

 About Macizo Guaiquinima

-Macizo Guaiquinima National Park protects an ancient tepui massif in Bolívar state in the Venezuelan Guiana Highlands, covering approximately 1,580,000 hectares.
-The park's centerpiece is the Guaiquinima massif, a dramatic table-top mountain rising sharply from surrounding savanna and rainforest.
-This tepui, like others in the Gran Sabana region, has been isolated for millions of years, creating extraordinary levels of biological endemism.
-The park is one of the largest in Venezuela and forms part of the broader Guiana Shield protected area complex, one of the most ancient geological formations on Earth.
+Macizo Guaiquinima Natural Monument protects an ancient tepui massif in Bolívar state in the Venezuelan Guiana Highlands, covering approximately 1,600 square kilometres.
+[1] The monument's centrepiece is the Guaiquinima massif, a dramatic table-top mountain rising sharply from surrounding savanna and rainforest.
+This tepui, like others in the Guiana Shield region, has been isolated for millions of years, creating extraordinary levels of biological endemism.
+The monument forms part of the broader Guiana Shield protected area complex, one of the most ancient geological formations on Earth.
 Its remoteness has kept it largely unexplored and biologically under-documented.

 Wildlife Ecosystems

 The isolation of Guaiquinima tepui has produced exceptionally high rates of endemic wildlife.
-The summit plateau harbors species found nowhere else on Earth, including numerous endemic frog species in the genera Oreophrynella and Tepuihyla, specialized to life on the ancient tepui surface.
-Giant anteaters, giant armadillos, and tapirs inhabit the surrounding lowland forests and savannas.
-Jaguars and pumas are present throughout the park.
-The avifauna includes tepui endemics such as the white-throated foliage-gleaner and several specialized tanager species.
-Harpy eagles hunt in the forest zones below the tepui walls.
+The summit plateau harbours species found nowhere else on Earth, including numerous endemic frog species in the genera Oreophrynella and Tepuihyla, specialised to life on the ancient tepui surface.
+[1] Giant anteaters, giant armadillos, and tapirs inhabit the surrounding lowland forests and savannas.
+Jaguars and pumas are present throughout the monument.
+The avifauna includes tepui endemics, and harpy eagles hunt in the forest zones below the tepui walls.
 The rivers draining the massif support diverse freshwater fish species.

 Flora Ecosystems